yunpengn/MultiAttrCNN/README.md

 # CS3244 Project

 This project is participating in NUS SoC 13th STePS.
 For more information, see [here](http://isteps.comp.nus.edu.sg/event/13th-steps/module/CS3244/project/2).
+A copy of the final report for this project can be found at [here](report.pdf).

 ## Notes regarding the WIDER dataset